-Christine Angelini, Evelyne Lombardo and Isabelle Pignatel (all of Euromed Management) studied the activity and sustainability reports of France’s 40 largest companies according to market capitalization.
+Christine Angelini, Evelyne Lombardo, and Isabelle Pignatel (all of Euromed Management) studied the activity and sustainability reports of France’s 40 largest companies according to market capitalization.
 This group is known as the CAC 40 and is France’s main stock index.
-The researchers analyzed how these large companies managed their sustainable development strategies to meet new international standards regarding greenhouse gas emissions (GHG).
+The researchers analyzed how these large companies managed their sustainable development strategies to meet new international standards for greenhouse gas emissions (GHG).

-The authors found every CAC 40 company had adopted some form of GHG management strategy as a result of significant media exposure and resulting public pressure.
-The extent to which the companies embraced sustainability, however, varied significantly.
-The authors categorized the 40 companies into three levels reflecting their commitment to sustainability: Conformist; Engaged; and Visionary.
+The researchers found every CAC 40 company had adopted some form of GHG management strategy as a result of significant media exposure and resulting public pressure.
+Yet, the extent to which the companies embraced sustainability varied significantly.
+The researchers categorized the 40 companies into three levels reflecting their commitment to sustainability: conformist, engaged, and visionary.

-Conformist companies implement basic environmental practices in order to comply.
+Conformist companies implement basic environmental practices for compliance.
 They meet legal requirements for GHG emissions but that’s all.

 Accor, BNP Paribas, Crédit Agricole